cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 #.
 Click Acquire New IP, and click Yes in the confirmation dialog.

-   You are prompted for confirmation because, typically, IP addresses are a limited resource.
+   You are prompted for confirmation.
 Within a few moments, the new IP address should appear with the state Allocated.
 You can now use the IP address in port forwarding, load balancing, and static NAT rules.